Konctantin/CSharpAssembler/Input/X86 Opcodes/Syntax.md

     opcode x86 mov { ... }

+After the opcode mnemonic, the keyword `alias` may be used to provide an alternative name for use in the generated C# code.
+This name is case-sensitive.
+For example:

+	opcode x86 `call far` alias CallFar { ... }

+After the mnemonic or alias, the keyword `aka` may be used, followed by a parenthesized list of alternative mnemonics or the opcode.
+These will be made available in the generated code for completeness, but won't cause new classes to be generated.
+When there is only one alternative mnemonic, the parentheses are optional.
+An example:

+	opcode x86 cmovae as CMovAE aka (CMovNC, CMovNB) { ... }

 #### Annotations ####
 To annotate an object, specification or definition, precede it with a comma-separated list of annotations inside square brackets.
 Each annotation is a name, an equals sign and a value.
 All annotations must be supported.